mootools/mootools-upgrade-helper/README.md

 The "none" option hides all warnings.
 This essentially means you are using the upgrade helper as a compatibility script.
 It is not really recommended.

+Set it by assigning "error", "warn", or "none" to *MooTools.upgradeLogLevel*.

+	MooTools.upgradeLogLevel = 'warn';

 Breaking Changes in MooTools 1.1 > 1.2
 --------------------------------------